Painting above: Empty Tomb ©T.Jutsum 2006

 The Blood of Christ, the cup of salvation.
 Please Respond: Amen.

-Post Communion Hymn 205 (Blue Hymnal) Good Christians all rejoice and sing!
-Gelobt sei Gott
+HYMN 205 Good Christians all, rejoice and sing Globt sei Gott

 Easter Blessing